fluffykraken/bvg-sensor/README.md

 During testing I found that the API frequently becomes unavailable, possibly to keep the amount of requests low.
 Therefore this component keeps a local copy of the data.
 The local data is only beeing used while "offline" and is beeing refreshed when the API endpoint becomes available again.

-This component uses the an API endpoint that provides data from the BVG HAFAS API by [Jannis Redmann](https://github.com/derhuerst/)
+This component uses the API endpoint that provides data from the BVG HAFAS API by [Jannis Redmann](https://github.com/derhuerst/)

 # Installation